mmilano/SidePanelCollapse/README.md

 ## The Hook
-The specific code of interest from Boostrap is the following fragment.
+The specific code of interest from Bootstrap is the following fragment.

 ```javascript
 _proto._getDimension = function _getDimension() {